adi1998/WeaponFusion/README.md

 Use r2modman by ebkr from [Thunderstore](https://thunderstore.io/package/ebkr/r2modman/) or [GitHub](https://github.com/ebkr/r2modmanPlus/releases/latest).

-There's almost no way I could have tested every possible combo here :) so it is recommended to backup your save from `%USERPROFILE%\Saved Games\Hades II\Profile*.sav` in case there are issues.
+There's almost no way I could have tested every possible combo of weapons/aspects/hammers here :) so it is recommended to backup your save from `%USERPROFILE%\Saved Games\Hades II\Profile*.sav` in case there are issues.

 ## Usage

-Salute the silver pool or use the ImGui menu (default toggle keybind: INSERT).
+Salute the silver pool to fuse weapons.
 It's recommended to only use this if you atleast have every weapon unlocked.
 If you do not have every weapon unlocked, just don't fuse them :).

-If the ImGui window seem unresponsive try disabling V-sync and any external frame limiters if enabled.

 Fusion can only be performed in the Crossroads training grounds.